ElektraInitiative/PermaplanT/doc/usecases/measuring_distance.md

 - **Main success scenario:**
   - The user selects the "Measure Distance" button.
   - The user clicks on the first point they want to measure the distance from.
-  - The user clicks on the multiple elements they want to measure the distance to.
+  - The user clicks on the multiple elements where want to measure the path.
+  - New measurements can be started in between.
-  - The app displays the distance between the elements in the desired unit (e.g. meters, feet).
+  - The app displays all the measurements and the total sum in the desired unit (e.g. meters, feet).
 - **Alternative scenario:**
-  The user accidentally clicks on the wrong element and uses the app's undo function to correct the mistake.
+  - The user accidentally clicks on the wrong element and can remove this element from the measurement.
+  - The user started a new measurement in between by accident and can remove the start of the measurement.
 - **Error scenario:**
   - There is an error in the app's distance measurement function and the displayed distance would not be accurate.
     In this case, the app displays an error message and allows the user to try again.